 Employees' experiences in the workplace are influenced by multiple factors such as representation, leadership accountability, perception of fairness and their sense of belonging in an organization.
-Their overall experience is negatively impacted by an implicit and explicit racial bias which translates to negative financial outcomes.
+Their overall experiences are negatively impacted by an implicit and explicit racial bias which translates to negative financial outcomes.

-Racial bias in the workplace is annually costing U.S. businesses \$54.1 billion in increased absenteeism, \$58.7 billion in lost productivity, and \$171.9 billion in turnover.3 When we looked at the experiences shared by Hispanic/Latinx employees and en we looked are given opportunites mployees and less likely to feel they compared them with their Non-Hispanic/Latinx counterparts, we found that Hispanic/Latinx employees had less favorable experiences than Non-Hispanic/Latinx individuals.
+Racial bias in the workplace is annually costing U.S. businesses \$54.1 billion in increased absenteeism, \$58.7 billion in lost productivity, and \$171.9 billion in turnover.3 When we looked at the experiences shared by Hispanic/Latinx employees and compared them with their Non-Hispanic/Latinx counterparts, we found that Hispanic/Latinx employees had less favorable experiences than Non-Hispanic/Latinx individuals.

-Career

-Advancement
+Career Advancement